R4NT Magazine

 Fun details

-Occupied a narrow, expert niche: the downtempo–hip-hop nexus of 2002–2003, when Stones Throw, Warp, 18th Street Lounge, and G-Stone defined the cutting edge.
+A narrow, expert niche occupied with full force: the downtempo–hip-hop nexus of 2002–2003, when Stones Throw, Warp, 18th Street Lounge, and G-Stone defined the cutting edge.
 Eleven luminous, deeply felt reviews that map a moment before "lounge" became a parody.
 They reward rereading — they teach how to write about production-forward music with humor, rigor, and real stakes.

 Every post